anabrid/THAThc/README.md

 > [!WARNING]
 > Although the hybrid port of THE ANALOG THING also has a pin connected to the
 > +5 V line of the analog computer, do not power it from the +5 V of the
-> Arduino as its power draw is too big.
+> Arduino as its power draw is too big for the Arduino to handle.

 ## Software
 The Arduino library for the hybrid controller can be found